jithead/justtesting/README.md

 The server listens on port 3000 by default.
 Open your browser and navigate to `http://localhost:3000` to access the site.

 User data is stored in `users.json` in the project directory.
-When signing up you can optionally provide an email address.
-If provided, the server will send notifications about new questions directed at that user when email support is configured.
+When signing up you must provide an email address.
+The server will send notifications about new questions directed at that user when email support is configured.